seg/tutorials-2017/FWI_forward_adjoint/FWIpart1.md

 Since the source appears on the right-hand side in the original equation (Equation @WE), the term also needs to be multiplied with $\frac{s^2}{\mathbf{m}}$ (this follows from rearranging expression @WEdis, with the source on the right-hand side).
 Unlike the discrete wavefield `u` however, the source `q` is typically localized in space and only a function of time, which means the time-dependent source wavelet is injected into the propagating wavefield at a specified source location.
 The same applies when we sample the wavefield at  receiver locations to simulate a shot record, i.e. the simulated wavefield needs to be sampled at specified receiver locations only.
 Source and receiver both do not necessarily coincide with the modeling grid.

-Since sources and receivers are interpersed sparsely and often located off the computational grid, Devito provides a separate symbolic type specifically designed for sparse objects called `SparseFunction` and that handles interpolations onto the model grid.
+Since sources and receivers are interspersed sparsely and often located off the computational grid, Devito provides a separate symbolic type specifically designed for sparse objects called `SparseFunction` and that handles interpolations onto the model grid.
 Just like we defined wavefields as `TimeFunction` objects and model and damping terms as `Function` objects, we can construct `SparseFunction` objects for sources and receiver and add them to our `stencil` expression.

 Devito also provides a special function for setting up a Ricker wavelet called `RickerSource`, which acts as a wrapper around `SparseFunction` objects and automatically creates an instance of a `SparseFunction` object for a Ricker wavelet with a specified peak frequency `f0` and origin time `t_0` [Is this correct????] and source coordinates `src_coords`:

 ```
 	# define source object with Ricker wavelet and inject
-	src = RickerSource(name='src', ndim=2, f0=f0, time=time, coordinates=src_coords)
+	src = RickerSource(name='src', grid=model.grid, f0=f0, time=time, 	   coordinates=src_coords)
 	src_term = src.inject(field=u.forward, expr=src * dt**2 / model.m, offset=model.nbpml)
 ```